swapnilD92/spellChecker/README.md

 E.g. http://127.0.0.1:5050/spellCorrect/homeAssignment

-The algorithm takes the word as input and returns the output in dictionary format with key as the word and value as the list of suggested correct words
+The algorithm takes the word as input and returns the output in dictionary format with key as the word and value as the list of suggested correct words.